George Ogilvie-Forbes: Ambassador in Caracas

-In 1944, his appointment to as the British minister in Venezuela which was regarded as a promotion.
-Venezuela was the world's third largest oil producer, and was as a consequence, was always a major concern for British diplomacy.
+In 1944, Ogilvie-Forbes was appointed as the British minister in Venezuela, which was regarded as a promotion.
+Venezuela was the world's third largest oil producer, and was as a consequence always a major concern for British diplomacy.
 When Britain upgraded relations with Venezuela from the legation to the embassy level, Ogilvie-Forbes became the first British ambassador in Caracas.
 At the San Francisco conference, which founded the United Nations, the Venezuelan Foreign Minister, Caracciolo Parra Pérez, announced that the Venezuela did not recognize the border with British Guiana (modern Guyana), leading Ogilvie-Forbes to predict to Eden a return to the long running border dispute, which had been supposedly settled for good in 1899.
 In the same dispatch, he drew Eden's attention to the article in the newspaper El Pais by Rómulo Betancourt of the Acción Democrática (AD) who argued that Venezuela should lay claim to the Netherlands Antilles and the British colony of Trinidad, both of which were off the coast of Venezuela.
 Ogilvie-Forbes described Betancourt as a firebrand nationalist who greatly resented the power of the oil companies in his country who had once belonged to the Venezuelan Communist Party, but who was now friendly with the British press attache in Caracas.